-Another in Honduras had us and our allies involved in much reveling and throwing pyrotechnics that night.
-Having no actual fireworks, star clusters, parachute flares, artillery, and grenade simulators were used in abundance at the back of the cuartel.
-After that we showed a war film fest on a VHS system (yes it was THAT long ago) on the back patio where our allies joined us in watching the Duke (John Wayne) win several of our conflicts and take a scalp in “The Searchers.”
+On another, in Honduras, had us and our allies involved in much reveling and throwing pyrotechnics.
+Yet, having no actual fireworks, we instead used star clusters, parachute flares, artillery, and grenade simulators in abundance at the back of the cuartel.
+After that, we had a war film fest on a VHS system (yes, it was THAT long ago) on the back patio where our allies joined us in watching the Duke (John Wayne) win several of our conflicts and take a scalp in “The Searchers.”

 “Juan Wayne is a baaad muthfuqa,” one Honduran soldier said with a mastery of English that only a Bostonian could love.

 But Colombia was the best of the best for deployed Independence Day celebrations.
-For those who have never been, Colombia is an awesome place.
-Many Americans (the ones who have never been there) have a distorted view of what it is like, their misconceptions fueled by countless films that portray it in an unfavorable and very different light than reality.
+For those who have never been there, Colombia is an awesome place.
+Many Americans who have never been there have a distorted view of what the country is like.
+Their misconceptions are fueled by countless films that portray it in an unfavorable and very different light from how the country really is.

-That said, it was at that time still a dangerous place in many areas of the country.
-Still, many Americans who worked there loved the place and the people.
+That said, the country was at that time still a dangerous place in many areas.
+Nevertheless, many Americans who worked there loved the place and the people.
 One of my friends, who was the American liaison officer to the Lancero (Ranger) School, ended up marrying a Colombian doctor and moved there after his retirement.

-After that, the plan was for several of the MILGRP personnel to retreat to a designated place with people from another government organization, and the Colombians who worked for them, to let our hair down a little bit.
-But then the SOUTHCOM (Southern Command) commander threw a monkey wrench in our plans.
+After that, the plan was for several of the MILGRP personnel to retreat to a designated place with people from another government organization and the Colombians who worked for them.
+That was an opportunity to let our hair down a little bit.
+But then, the SOUTHCOM (Southern Command) commander threw a monkey wrench in our plans.

-After a couple of alcohol-related incidents—worth noting that the most serious one was committed by a member of the Drug Enforcement Agency—the general decided that the military would lead the way and banned the use of alcohol for deployed troops.
-As professional, extremely self-disciplined Special Forces officers and NCOs, we would brief the command and SOUTHCOM that all of their policies would be adhered to.
-And then, like the good SF troops we were, we disobeyed the policy…within reason of course.
+After a couple of alcohol-related incidents — worth noting that the most serious one was committed by a member of the Drug Enforcement Agency (DEA) — the general decided that the military would lead the way and banned the use of alcohol for deployed troops.
+As professional, extremely self-disciplined Special Forces officers and NCOs, we would brief the command and SOUTHCOM that all of their policies were adhered to.
+And then, like the good Special Forces troops we were, we disobeyed the policy… within reason of course.
 Nobody was out there painting the town red (officially), but we weren’t teetotaling it for 180 days, either.

 Then, just a few days before Independence Day, we got a message that the SOUTHCOM commander was flying into Colombia to spend July 4th with us.
-No one was jumping for joy.
+No one was jumping with joy.